SRM Commutation

 Each switching sequence (that forms a pulse train) can be used to control (turn on or off) the corresponding motor phase.

 Each pulse in a switching sequence represents the activation period of the phase.
-A range of motor positions for which a phase activates is known as the dwell angle, θdwell = θeOff – θeOn.
+The range of motor positions for which a phase activates is known as the dwell angle, θdwell = θeOffθeOn.
 When the motor electrical position falls within the dwell angle of a phase, the block outputs 1 to activate this phase.

-Therefore, for an n-phase SRM, the block output is a combination of n such sequences (or pulse trains), which can be used with position sensor feedback and control loops to control the motor speed.
+Therefore, for an n-phase SRM, the block output is a combination of n such sequences (or pulse trains) that can be used with position sensor feedback and control loops to control the motor speed.

 The direction in which the motor rotates depends on the sequence in which you excite the stator phases.
 You can use the block output to change this excitation sequence by providing appropriate inputs at θeOn and θeOff.

-Align the electrical motor position (θe) input with the first phase of the SRM (phase a or phase 1).
+The block expects that the electrical motor position (θe) input is aligned with the first phase of the SRM (phase a or phase 1).
 The block internally computes the remaining electrical positions aligned with the subsequent phases and generates switching sequences for them.
-For example, for a three-phase SRM, if you derive the θe input from the mechanical motor position aligned with motor phase a, then the block internally computes the required electrical positions for phases b and c and generates the commutation outputs for all the three phases.
+For example, for a 3-phase SRM, if you derive the θe input from the mechanical motor position aligned with motor phase a, then the block internally computes the required electrical positions for phases b and c and generates the commutation outputs for each of the three phases.

 Note

-All the block inputs should have the same unit of measurement as the position input.
+The block inputs should have the same position units.

 Version History